sofiaws/website/content/cv/index.md

 ---
-title: "Sofia Scatolin, PhD Candidate"
+title: "Sofia Scatolin, PhD Student/Candidate"
 subtitle: "Curriculum Vitae"
 excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter."
 date: 2019-07-01